angular/material/.github/ISSUE_TEMPLATE/bug.md

+---
+name: Bug Report
+about: Report a bug in AngularJS Material
+labels: type: docs, needs triage
+---
 <!--
 Filling out this template is required!
 Do not delete it when submitting your issue!
 Without this information, your issue may be auto-closed.